 Kazakhstan was always this big, unknown country I didn’t know anything about.
 Unless the stereotypes Borat provides – a topic you shouldn’t mention to locals!
 When mapping out my Trans-Siberian Railway trip, I realized how close I’ll actually scratch the country.
 That’s when I thought “why not – let’s make a detour”!
 I didn’t regret it since backpacking Kazakhstan turned out to be an awesome experience.
-With the help of the agency Real Russia, which booked my train tickets; I adapted my schedule, leading me from Yekaterinburg into Kazakhstan.
+I adapted my schedule, leading me from Yekaterinburg into Kazakhstan.
 I had stops planned in the capital Astana and the smaller town Semey, before heading up north again into Russia and towards Siberia’s capital Novosibirsk.

 Looking back, backpacking Kazakhstan was the biggest surprise of my trip and a place you should definitely put on your bucket list.
 I will tell you why!

 Getting to Kazakhstan

 Getting into Kazakhstan from Russia was easier than expected.
 Luckily, Germans (same as many other European countries) don’t need a visa to get into Kazakhstan.

 I had to pass two immigration checkpoints.
 One on the Russian side to get my exit stamp, and one shortly after on the Kazakh side to get my entry stamp.
 The whole immigration procedure happens on the train; therefore, you don’t need to leave your compartment.